readthedocs/blog/job-frontend.rst

 Technical Details
 -----------------

-Read the Docs is a large Python & Django web application.
+Read the Docs is a `large Python & Django web application <https://github.com/readthedocs/readthedocs.org/tree/master/readthedocs>`_.
 The current technologies that we're using are:

 * Django templates for our application views